Ashland-class dock landing ship: Construction and career

 On 26 November 1941, eight LSDs were ordered for construction at the Moore Dry Dock Company yard in Oakland, California for the United States Navy.
 They entered service at the height of World War II and saw action in the Pacific theater, taking part in several major invasions including the battles of Saipan, Philippines, Okinawa and Iwo Jima.
 Following the war, the vessels were placed in reserve.
-During the war, the ability to transport smaller vessels such as PT boats or minesweepers and their sometimes led to criticism that the Ashland-class ships were not available for their primary jobs.
+During the war, the ability to transport smaller vessels such as PT boats or minesweepers sometimes led to criticism that the Ashland-class ships were not available for their primary jobs.
 Furthermore, the landing ship docks were fitted with repair shops and some acted as repair ships in forward areas.
 They were reactivated for the Korean War, taking part in fleet exercises.
 Epping Forest operated in Korean waters, taking part in minesweeping operations, the first for an LSD.
 In 1954, Belle Grove was part of the fleet monitoring Operation Castle, a nuclear test at Bikini Atoll and again in 1957 for Operation Hardtack I. In 1956, Ashland was re-configured to operate six Martin P5M-2 Marlin aircraft before being taken out of service again 1957.

 In 1956 White Marsh was decommissioned, but remained in active service with a civilian crew as part of the Military Sea Transportation Service (MSTS).
 White Marsh remained in this service until being transferred to the Taiwan.
 Lindenwald also saw service with the MSTS but was reacquired by the United States Navy.
 Belle Grove and Gunston Hall operated off the coast of South Vietnam during the Vietnam War and performed several transport missions in support of operations there.
 Lindenwald also took part in the landings of US troops in the Dominican Republic in 1965.